etienneq/star-trek-timeline/doc/items-files.md

 ## Manual sort order to overwrite automated sort order

-Predecessor relationship is defined in an entry's 'after' fields.
+Predecessor relationship is defined in an entry's 'predecessorId' fields.
 The predecessor is referenced by it's key.
 An entry's key is defined by it's package name and its number (or auto-generated acronym if no number is set).